scalawithcats/scala-with-cats/src/pages/monoids/index.md

 Set complement and set difference are not associative, so they cannot be considered for either monoids or semigroups.

-However symmetric difference (the union less the intersection) does also form a monoid with the empty set:
+However, symmetric difference (the union less the intersection) does also form a monoid with the empty set:

 ```tut:book:silent